 Do you have the same password for multiple online accounts?
 Imagine the worst case senario that can happen if any of your accounts were hacked.
 These types of accounts are a nightmare if they were hacked: your email, Apple account, bank account, LinkedIn, Facebook, twitter.
 You could be publicly embarrassed, financially compromised or worst, compromise […]Read more

 I’m proud to work for Yahoo, to be part of the dog fooding of this new app inside Yahoo.
 The team that worked on the new Yahoo Messenger app is awesome!
 Check out the features!! http://yahoo.tumblr.com/ and http://messenger.yahoo.com Animated gif search from tumblr directly from Yahoo Messenger unsend (is that even a word?) any message, […]Read more

 We do not pay for cable, never did and do not have a TV.
-We do have movie projector and a 90″ drop down screen.
-Looking at our digital entertainment obligations: We get recent DVD ‘s free from the San Francisco public library.
-We pay for Comcast for 6mbps for faster internet than AT&T, this […]Read more
+We do have a movie projector and a 90″ drop down projection screen.
+Looking at our digital entertainment obligations: We get the recent DVD ‘s free from the San Francisco public library.
+We pay for Comcast for 6mbps for faster internet […]Read more

 Evernote Basic subscribers can save up to five emails to their Evernote account.
 To continue using the feature, you must upgrade your Evernote account.
 Today when I emailed a note to my notebook, I got the above paywall message.
 I used to love Evernote.
 You can create notes very quickly, you can email notes to […]Read more

 I have developed a set of small apps that I have published to the Apple Store and Google Playstore.
 Recently I have been playing around with Android Wear and a refurbished 2014 Moto 360 watch and wrote a simple app on the watch to only focus on 3 todo’s a day, call ‘tri wear‘.
 The […]Read more